-When I visited, Heritage Expeditions was only one cruise company going to Wrangel – however this island gem is getting noticed and now multiple cruise companies are starting to make the voyage.
-Heritage Expeditions has a long history of sailing in the region since 2013, and hence know the landings, history, and culture the best.
+When I visited, Heritage Expeditions was the only cruise company going to Wrangel – however, this island gem is getting noticed and now multiple cruise companies are starting to make the voyage.
+Heritage Expeditions has a long history of sailing in the region since 2013 and hence knows the landings, history, and culture the best.

 No one knows what the future holds for travel permits to this region, so go now when you can!

 Among the new protocols, from 1 November 2021 Heritage Expeditions requires every guest, crew, and staff member on board its vessels to be vaccinated with a WHO-approved COVID-19 vaccine.
 Heritage Expeditions continues to monitor all guests prior to boarding and full vessel sanitization between voyages.

 “As one of the few cruise companies who have been able to successfully and safely operate in spite of COVID-19, Heritage Expeditions has a proven track record of ensuring the safety of all guests, expedition staff, and crew while onboard.
 We are taking what we have learned and amplifying it in order to continue to protect everyone who boards our vessels,” explained Aaron Russ, owner and expedition leader.